 Call for Manuscripts for “Shaw and His Contemporaries” series:

 For Palgrave Macmillan’s “Shaw and His Contemporaries” series, send proposals to the co-editors, Peter Gahan <firstname.lastname@example.org> and Nelson Ritschel email@example.com.
 See the series at https://www.palgrave.com/us/series/14785.
 Discounts are available to members of the ISS.
 For Discount Code, contact Membership Secretary at Brigitte Bogar firstname.lastname@example.org.

 OTHER BOOK SERIES: The following are not seeking proposals for new books, but the books published are mostly still available for purchase, some available at amazon.com and other online book retailers:

-The University Press of Florida “Bernard Shaw Series,” Series Editor R. F. Dietrich.
+The University Press of Florida’s “Bernard Shaw Series,” Series Editor R. F. Dietrich.
 The series is no longer featured as a series, so you have to search by author and/or title.

 The University of Toronto Press “Shaw Correspondence Series,” Series Editor L. W. Conolly.

 See utorontopress.com/ca/catalogsearch/result/?q=The+Shaw+Correspondence+Series.
-Scroll down to find all nine books in the series.
+Scroll down on that page to find all nine books in the series.